 - COOP One-Time Membership Fee: PHP 100 deduction on the first payout

-Note: Micro sellers also need to deposit a capital share of PHP 300 to Online Micro Sellers Marketing Cooperative within one year of their application.
+Note: Micro sellers also need to deposit a capital share of PHP 300 to the OMSMC within one year of their application.

 Shopee Online Seller Types

-Do you want to know how to be an online seller on Shopee?
+Do you want to know how to sell in Shopee?
 First, get familiar with the different types of sellers on this online selling platform.

 1. Shopee Mall Seller

 These online sellers are official distributors or owners of a brand who are members of Shopee Mall, an exclusive online marketplace.
 Because they offer licensed, authentic products, they gain more trust from customers.